-3 additional metrics are also included in the companion workbook but are not used in the overall score since they are implicitly or explicitly accounted for in other metrics.
+Six metrics have been assigned a weight to calculate the individual measure core, with 3 additional metrics (energy savings, estimated useful life and Market availability) also included in the companion workbook but are not used in the overall score since they are implicitly or explicitly accounted for in other metrics.

-Following the individual scoring, all measures were screened to exclude for further analysis any measure already promoted in Connecticut or if it can be considered as duplicative with another measure.
+Following the individual scoring, all measures were screened to exclude for further analysis any measure already promoted in Connecticut or if it can be considered as equivalent to another measure.
 Out of the 39 measures included in Stage 2 scoring, 25 have been assigned a score indicating relevance for CT.
 8 measures were selected for a more detailed analysis based on their relevance for Connecticut and potential impacts.
 Table 2 presents the weighted score of those measures with final disposition for Stage 3.

 Table 2: Stage 2 Scoring